Jessica Alice is a poet, critic, broadcaster and artistic director/CEO from Melbourne living on Kaurna country in

-For three years, Jessica presented and produced Women on the Line—Australia’s longest-running women’s current affairs radio program—from 2014–17, and the Spoken Word poetry program for 3CR Melbourne.
-She also presented a regular segment on Triple R’s literature program Aural Text, and was Radio Adelaide Breakfast’s ‘feminist insider’.
+For three years, Jessica presented and produced Women on the Line—Australia’s longest-running women’s current affairs radio program—and the Spoken Word poetry program for 3CR Melbourne.
+She presented a regular segment on Triple R’s weekly literature program Aural Text, and was Radio Adelaide Breakfast’s ‘feminist insider’.

 She has previously held editorial positions as the Sex & Gender Columnist for Spook Magazine, the Poetry & Short Prose Editor of The Lifted Brow, Poetry Editor of Scum Mag, Literature & Books Editor of Lip magazine, Deputy Online Editor for Kill Your Darlings, and Poetry Editor of Voiceworks.